Mikejo5000/vsts-docs-pr/docs/work/customize/reference/error/tf30172-you-do-not-have-permission-to-create-team-project.md

 ---
-title: TF30172-You do not have permission to create a new team project. titleSuffix: VSTS & TFS
+title: TF30172-You do not have permission to create a new project. titleSuffix: Azure Codex & TFS
 description: Display the error when you run the New Team Project Wizard. ms.prod: devops ms.technology: devops-agile